 Additional questions you may have –

-Check out some of the great resources on the right side of this page.
+Check out some of the great resources on the left side of this page.
 You can also sign up for an upcoming webinar on Kanban – or look at some great previous webinars conducted by people such as David Anderson and several other thought leaders!